 Rail freight to Turkey – China-Kars

 An important line was launched in 2017.
 The Baku-Tbilisi-Kars (BTK) railway line overall engages not only Azerbaijan, Georgia, and Turkey, but also China and other Asian countries.
-The transit tie is less than three weeks.
+The transit time is less than three weeks.
 It also extends to European countries all the way to the UK.
 For two years since its launch, the link carried 275,000 tons of freight.

-In 2019, the first China Railway Express line train reached Turkey.
+In 2019 the first China Railway Express line train reached Turkey.
 The train crosses into Europe through Kazakhstan, Azerbaijan, Georgia, and Istanbul’s Marmaray, a subsea tunnel, reaching a railway station in Zeytinburnu, Istanbul.
 The tunnel is 13,5 km long.
 The travel time between China and Turkey has been reduced from a month to just 12 days, thanks to the Baku-Tbilisi-Kars (BTK) railway line.
 The train reaches Prague via Bulgaria, Hungary, and Slovakia.

 As of 2020, another intercontinental link was established between China and Turkey.
 AP Moller-Maersk launched its first rail service that connects Xi’an and the port of Izmit in Turkey.
 The new route is a part of the Maersk Intercontinental Rail (ICR) service network.
-It aims to shorten transit time between China and Turkey of up to 16 days.
+It aims to shorten the transit time between China and Turkey by up to 16 days.
 The rail service provides customers with more network options, as there are multiple drop-off locations.

 Undoubtedly, Turkey holds an essential role in the economic and social development of the geographies of both Asia and Europe.
 The key points on the map are the Turkish Kars, Ankara, and Istanbul.
-The Middle Corridor that runs from China to Turkey, provides an alternative gateway to Europe.
+The Middle Corridor that runs from China to Turkey provides an alternative gateway to Europe.
 Thanks to the Baku-Tbilisi-Kars railway, the journey time from China to Turkey and Europe has decreased significantly.
 It is said that the Iron Silk Road alone benefits around 5 billion people and 60 countries.